Summer Workshop

 Anonymous Workshop Participant

-The 6-day long summer workshop is meant to provide a comprehensive introduction for current students and recent graduates from historically underrepresented groups to the field of conservation of cultural heritage.
-Our home base is the Getty Villa, where we will use the laboratory and classroom space of the UCLA/Getty Program in the Conservation of Archaeological and Ethnographic Materials.
-The workshop takes place in July and runs from Sunday to Saturday.
+The 6-day long summer workshop was designed to remove the financial burden from participants while providing a comprehensive introduction for current students and recent graduates from historically underrepresented groups to the field of conservation of cultural heritage.
+Our home base is the Getty Villa (*2025 update* Due to the recent fires, home base was relocated to the Cotsen Center on the UCLA campus), where we used the laboratory and classroom space of the UCLA/Getty Interdepartmental Program in the Conservation of Cultural Heritage.
+The workshop took place in July and ran from Sunday to Saturday.

 Scenes from the In-person Summer Workshops